OSE3Sandbox/fuse-introlab/lab01/README.md

 JBDS is going ask if you want to change to Fuse perspective, click yes.

-Under *src/main/resources* duplicate **application.properties** and with name **application-dev.properties**, we are going to use this as the setting during our development time.
+Under *src/main/resources* duplicate (using copy and past) **application.properties** and with name **application-dev.properties**, we are going to use this as the setting during our development time.

 ![04-devproperties.png](./img/04-devproperties.png)